 Also, there is no POM template generated.
 All dependencies (including module dependencies) need to be manually included into POM.

-In this case we recommend that you create an external POM where you describe your project and import your POM as you would import a regular Maven project using command.
+In this case we recommend that you create an external POM where you describe your project and open your POM as you would open a regular Maven project using command.